-The second option is to export the mesh created in SCIRun, and load it into the CUBIT Mesh Generation Toolkit [8].
-CUBIT has the mesh smoothing and optimization algorithms listed above, along with some additional smoothing algorithms, including centroidal area smoothing [12], condition number optimization [13], and untangling [13, 24, 15, 10].
-Additionally, CUBIT optionally allows smoothing to occur on a focused-set of elements that can dramatically reduce the amount of time needed for optimization of specific hexahedral elements.
+The second option is to export the mesh created in SCIRun, and load it into the CUBIT Mesh Generation Toolkit [7].
+CUBIT has the mesh smoothing and optimization algorithms listed above, along with some additional smoothing algorithms, including centroidal area smoothing [11], condition number optimization [12], and untangling [9, 12, 14, 28].
+Additionally, CUBIT optionally allows corresponds to one node on each of the shrunken boundaries).
+Image c shows the newly created hexahedron by mapping the quadrilaterals on the boundary to the appropriate nodes (recently projected) on the triangle surface mesh smoothing to occur on a focused-set of elements that can dramatically reduce the amount of time needed for optimization of specific hexahedral elements.